Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us001/01.requirements-engineering/Readme.md

-# US01 - Register skills
+# US01 - As a Human Resources Manager (HRM), I want to register skills that a collaborator may have

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Human Resources Manager (HRM), I pretend to register skills to be given to a collaborator.
+As a Human Resources Manager (HRM), who is responsible for managing human resources, teams needed on ongoing projects and defining the skills of the employees, I pretend to register skills to be given to a collaborator.

 ### 1.2.
 Customer Specifications and Clarifications